Suplex: Tiger suplex

 Innovated by the original Tiger Mask (Satoru Sayama), this move sees the wrestler standing behind their opponent, hooks both of the opponent's arms from the sides, and places their hands palm down flat against the opponent's upper back.
 The wrestler then lifts the opponent up and falls backwards, arching their back and legs and then slamming the opponent down to the mat shoulder and neck first.
 Like other suplex variations, this move can either end in a bridging pin or be released upon execution.
 A Wrist-Clutch variation was invented by Tiger Mask IV (Yoshihiro Yamazaki), called Tiger Suplex '09, because he invented it in 2009.

 Wheelbarrow suplex

 This move is performed when a wrestler wraps a forward-facing opponent's legs around their waist, in a wheelbarrow hold, from either standing behind an opponent who is laying face-first on the mat or by catching a charging opponent before then applying a waistlock to lift the opponent up off the ground into the air, then the attacking wrestler would continue lifting the opponent over their while falling backwards to hit belly-to-back suplex.

 Belly-to-belly variants

 In these suplexes, the wrestlers begin by facing each other.
-The attacker then applies a bodylock before falling backwards and flipping the opponent onto his back and down on the mat.
+The attacker then applies a bodylock before falling backwards and flipping the opponent onto their back and down on the mat.